-Provide a safe, reliable, and resilient active transport network that contributes to the prosperity and liveability of the Hawkesbury residents.
+Provide a safe, reliable, and resilient active transport network that contributes to

 Improve walking and cycling access for people of all ages and abilities for travel to and from key areas of high population, schools, and train stations.

 Provide efficient, reliable, and quality infrastructure that support 30-minute sustainable transport journey times.